A6terabytenta/book-service/README.md

 ## Prerequisite Condition
 - Docker is installed

-## Technologies applied for the project
+## Technologies are using in the project
 1. Spring Boot version ``2.2.6``
 2. MongoDB version ``4.2``
 3. Maven to manage dependency and build project